 Family Safari in the Kruger National Park

 The Kruger National Park sits right at the top of family-friendly safari destinations in South Africa.
-The park prides itself on being accessible to young and old alike and many South Africans will confess to cultivating a life-long love for the African bush from an early age in the Kruger.
+The park prides itself on being accessible to young and old alike, and many South Africans will confess to cultivating a life-long love for the African bush from an early age in the Kruger.

 A family holiday in the Kruger is best done in one of two ways; either self-driving or choosing an all-inclusive package at a private lodge.
 Both options have their own unique appeal depending on the type of holiday experience you’re after.

-Long hours in the car are always a concern when travelling with children, but the Kruger is only an easy five-hour drive away from the nearest international airport in Johannesburg.
+Long hours in the car are always a concern when traveling with children, but the Kruger is only an easy five-hour drive from the nearest international airport in Johannesburg.
 All major car rental companies have counters here and offer vehicles suited to families.
 Alternatively, you might opt for a shuttle service when staying at an all-inclusive luxury lodge.

 - Some rental companies offer fully kitted camping vehicles with enough equipment and tents for the whole family.
 This is a great all-inclusive option if you plan on camping in the Kruger.

 The kids might not like getting up early on holiday, but it’s worth it in the Kruger.
 The early mornings are best for game viewing, not to mention cooler than during the day.
 The same goes for late afternoon game drives.

 - Grab a park map at an entrance gate or a camp shop.
 You’ll need it to navigate the park when self-driving.